tobya/DocTo/pages/all/CommentsFromWordWordCommentspdf.md

     "title" : "How do I change where bookmarks come from in a converted PDF ? " }

-How do I change where bookmarks come from in a converted PDF ?
+How do I ensure any comments I have made on my Word Document are included in the converted PDF ?
 -

-When converting to a PDF by Default Word Headings are used for the bookmarks in the PDF.
-You can if you wish use other options
+When converting to a PDF by Default Word will not show comments you have added to the document.
+You can ask Word to include these using docto.

-  - WordHeadings (default)
+This is the command line to include Word Comments in your PDF With this option comments are present in the output PDF file

-  - WordBookmarks
+wdExportDocumentWithMarkup

-  - None
+all options available are

-This is the command line to change the bookmark source to None
+- wdExportDocumentContent

-With this option no bookmarks are present in the output PDF file
+- wdExportDocumentWithMarkup

 Command Line
 -

  ````
- docto -WD -f 'c:\path\Document.doc' -o 'c:\path\Document.pdf' -t wdFormatPDF --bookmarksource None
+ docto -WD -f 'c:\path\Document.doc' -o 'c:\path\Document.pdf' -t wdFormatPDF --ExportMarkup wdExportDocumentWithMarkup
  ````
  or easier to read
  ````